GuoshiuanLin/SP4E_HW/HW2/README.md

   - `setPrecision()`: set the precision of the numerical output to the screen
 - main.cc
   - setSeparator(): choose the seperator: `,`, `|`, or ` ` for the output file type `.csv`, `.psv`, or `.txt`

+### plotting the results of interation
+- plot.ipynb